Blog post about making the right career choices in dog training. July 2016

 I am happy that more and more trainers combine experience, passion, AND academic training.
 The dog behaviour professions are growing from obscure art to transparent science.
 You can get the critical thinking skills you need to run an evidence-based practice through other means, but I – personally – got there thanks to my academic training.

 Don’t get me wrong: many science graduates are asses, and many fine thinkers aren’t science graduates, but a serious scientific degree is a solid brick in the wall of your credentials.
+I know some amazing therapists without a degree and some real idiots without one (and vice versa).
+So it’s not the end of the road if you don’t have the opportunity to go for a degree.
+But if you’re at a crossroads in your life and are having to pick a degree, the following section will help you chose judiciously.

 If you still have a choice of degree, then invest in a one that is related to behaviour or to animals like ethology, zoology, veterinary medicine, neuroscience, or (bio)psychology.
 It will give you a massive boost if you do go into dog training, and if you don’t, then you still have a solid degree to fall back on.